 The North Locality Care Group with key partners (CCG's and Primary Care) have recruited into additional senior nurse posts.
+These new innovative releases the control of t into additional senior nurse posts.
 These new innovative roles will undertake key tasks including, assessment and triage, evidence based psychological therapies, service development, and supervision to support the broader Primary Care Team for some GP practices.
 This model of enhanced Primary Care is gaining prominence as a concept and is likely to be replicated across Localities